danielfrg/jupyter-flex/CONTRIBUTING.md

 # Contributing

-If you find any issues please create [Github Issue](https://github.com/danielfrg/jupyter-flex/issues) with as much info as possible, the best way is a submit reproducible notebook and some screenshots.
+If you find any issues please create a [Github Issue](https://github.com/danielfrg/jupyter-flex/issues) with as much info as possible, the best way is a submit reproducible notebook and some screenshots.

 ## Development environment

-If you are interested in submiting a PR with new features or fixing bugs here are some instructions to setup the dev environment.
+If you are interested in submitting a PR with new features or fixing bugs here are some instructions to setup the dev environment.

 Dependencies are: